zucks/ZucksAdNetworkDocuments/search_ad/search-ad-api-for-simeji-supporting-skadnetwork-2-0.md

     - You could reuse the x-api-key from the previous version.
 - Changes:
     - A new field **skadnSignatureUrl** will be added to the response of campaign which supported SKAdNetwork.
-        - For Android or campaigns that do not support SKAdNetwork this field will not exist
+        - For Android or campaigns that do not support SKAdNetwork this field will not exist.
-    - Instruction on how to use this field would be written below.
+    - Instructions on how to use this field would be written below.

+#### Example

 ```json
 {